hknl5/LSTM-Based-Forecasting-for-Medical-and-Industrial-Time-Series-Datasets/README.md

 The AZT1D cohort is limited to 25 individuals; while granular, it lacks the scale to represent the full heterogeneity of the T1D population.

-### Cross-Validation Methodology

-Methodologically, the current evaluation lacks a **Leave-One-Subject-Out (LOSO)** cross-validation, which is the gold standard in computational medicine for ensuring that models generalize across patients rather than memorizing individual subject biases.

 ### Data Extraction Concerns

 The reliance on OCR for extracting basal rates from PDF reports introduces a potential source of noise.